azamuktam/aws-saa-c03-guides/topic-guides/01-IAM.md

 * another group
 * a role

-Groups are mainly used to manage permissions for multiple IAM users.
+Role can not be attached to group but only policy Groups are mainly used to manage permissions for multiple IAM users.

 ### IAM role